 Drugs Can Affect Your Hearing

 Pharmaceuticals is a nearly $500 billion industry and the United States accounts for almost half of that consumption.

 Are you buying medications over-the-counter?
 Or are you taking ones that your doctor prescribes?
 All medications carry risk, and while side effects and risks may be listed in the paperwork, no one ever thinks they’ll be affected.
 That’s why emphasizing that some medications may increase your risk of hearing loss is so important.

 On a more positive note, some medications, like tinnitus medications, can actually help your hearing.
+But how do you know which drugs are safe and which are the medications that hurt your hearing?
+And what do you do if a doctor prescribes drugs that cause hearing loss?
 Here’s the good, the bad, and the ugly on medications.

 Many people are shocked to hear that something they take so casually could cause hearing loss.

 Researchers looked at the type of painkillers, frequency and duration in addition to hearing loss frequency.
 This link can be supported by several studies of both men and women.

 A collaborative study among Harvard, Brigham Young and Women’s Hospital found something shocking.
 Long-term, regular use of over-the-counter painkillers damages hearing.
 Regular use is described as 2 or more times a week.
 You generally see this frequency in people with chronic pain.

 Taking too much aspirin at once can cause temporary hearing loss, which may become permanent over time.